Armenian genocide survivors: Eastern Armenia

-There was also an Armenian settlement problem that brought conflict with other ethnic residents.
-In all, there were over 300,000 embittered and impatient Armenian refugees escaping from the Ottoman Empire which were now the DRA government's responsibility.
-This proved an insurmountable humanitarian issue.
+An estimated 350,000 to 600,000 refugees fled from the Ottoman Empire to the new Armenian republic in Eastern Armenia.
+In addition due to the Pan-Turkic military actions, additional Armenian refugees fled from Azerbaijan and the North Caucasus.
+By late 1920, about 360,000 (almost half of Armenia's population of 720,000) or 200,000 refugees remained.
+This proved an insurmountable humanitarian issue for the First Republic of Armenia.
 Typhus was a major sickness, because of its effect on children.
-Conditions in the outlying regions, not necessarily consisting of refugees, weren't any better.
-The Ottoman governing structure and Russian army had already withdrawn from the region.
-The Armenian government had neither time nor resources to rebuild the infrastructure.
-The 393,700 refugees were under their jurisdiction as follows:
+According to the data of the Ministry of Internal Affairs, 192,000 people died due to the typhus epidemic and famine by the summer of 1919.

-The government of Hovhannes Kachaznuni was faced with a most sobering reality in the winter of 1918-19.
+The government of Hovhannes Kachaznuni was faced with a most sobering reality in the winter of 1918–19.
 The newly formed government was responsible for over half a million Armenian refugees in the Caucasus.
 It was a long and harsh winter.
 The homeless masses, lacking food, clothing and medicine, had to endure the elements.
 Many who survived the exposure and famine succumbed to the ravaging diseases.
 By the spring of 1919, the typhus epidemic had run its course, the weather improved and the first American Committee for Relief in the Near East shipment of wheat reached Batum.
 The British army transported the aid to Yerevan.
 Yet by that time some 150,000 of the refugees had perished.
 Vratsian puts this figure at around 180,000, or nearly 20% of the entire nascent Republic.
 A report in early 1919 noted that 65% of the population of Sardarabad, 40% of the population of eight villages near Etchmiadzin and 25% of the population of Ashtarak had died.